California

 Right to Correct

-Added by the CPRA and effective since January 1, 2023, consumers can request that a business correct inaccurate personal information it maintains about them.
-The business must use commercially reasonable efforts to correct the information within 45 calendar days of receiving a verified request.
+Added by the CPRA and effective since January 1, 2023, consumers can ask businesses to correct inaccurate personal information.
+Businesses must make commercially reasonable efforts to correct the information within 45 calendar days of receiving a verified request.

 Right to Opt-Out of Sale or Sharing

-Consumers have the right to direct a business to stop selling or sharing their personal information.
-Businesses that sell or share personal information must provide a clear and conspicuous link on their website titled "Do Not Sell or Share My Personal Information."
+Consumers can direct a business to stop selling or sharing their personal information.
+Businesses that sell or share personal information must display a clear and conspicuous "Do Not Sell or Share My Personal Information" link on their website.

-Businesses must also honor Global Privacy Control (GPC) signals sent by a consumer's browser or device.
-Once a consumer opts out, the business must wait at least 12 months before asking the consumer to opt back in.
+Businesses must also honor Global Privacy Control (GPC) browser signals.
+Once a consumer opts out, the business must wait at least 12 months before requesting the consumer opt back in.

 Right to Limit Use of Sensitive Personal Information

-Consumers can direct businesses to limit their use of sensitive personal information to what is necessary to perform the services or provide the goods the consumer requested.
-Businesses must provide a link titled "Limit the Use of My Sensitive Personal Information" or combine it with the opt-out link.
+Consumers can direct businesses to limit use of their sensitive personal information to what is necessary to perform the requested service.
+Businesses must provide a "Limit the Use of My Sensitive Personal Information" link, or combine it with the opt-out link.

 Right to Non-Discrimination

 Businesses cannot penalize consumers for exercising their CCPA rights.
-A business may not deny goods or services, charge different prices, provide a different level of quality, or suggest that exercising a privacy right will result in different treatment.
+A business may not deny goods or services, charge different prices, or provide a different level of quality based on a consumer's exercise of privacy rights.

 Privacy Notice Requirements